Marcion: The First Protestant?

 Marcion was a famous heretic in the second century.
 Many consider him to have been the best organized of the early heretics.
 Some have suggested he was actually a reformer, of the Protestant sort, instead of an early heretic.

-One problem with learning about Marcion is that we have none of his direct writings available.
+Not it should be mentioned that one problem with learning about Marcion is that we have none of his direct writings available (though there are some 'gospel' accounts that he and his followers allegedly used).
 Mostly what is available are writings from those who opposed him.
 And most of those early writings that we have were written by those who were also heretics themselves.

 Early Writers

-Perhaps the earliest writing that mentions Marcion or his followers was by the apostate Justin, who, probably by the mid-second century wrote:
+Perhaps the earliest writing that mentions Marcion or his followers was by the apostate Justin (who most Protestants consider to be a saint), who, probably by the mid-second century wrote:

 And there is Marcion, a man of Pontus, who is even at this day alive, and teaching his disciples to believe in some other god greater than the Creator.
 And he, by the aid of the devils, has caused many of every nation to speak blasphemies, and to deny that God is the maker of this universe, and to assert that some other being, greater than He, has done greater works.
 All who take their opinions from these men, are, as we before said, called Christians; just as also those who do not agree with the philosophers in their doctrines, have yet in common with them the name of philosophers given to them.
 And whether they perpetrate those fabulous and shameful deeds--the upsetting of the lamp, and promiscuous intercourse, and eating human flesh--we know not; but we do know that they are neither persecuted nor put to death by you, at least on account of their opinions.
 But I have a treatise against all the heresies that have existed already composed, which, if you wish to read it, I will give you.
 (Justin.
 First Apology, Chapter XXVI.
 Excerpted from Ante-Nicene Fathers, Volume 1.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1885.
 Online Edition Copyright © 2004 by K. Knight).